zhu-xlab/SCST_4_RS/README.md

 ## 🙏 Acknowledgements

-We extend our gratitude to **SalesForce** for developing the **LAVIS** repository, which provides an intuitive Vision-Language models library.
+We extend our gratitude to **SalesForce** for developing the **LAVIS** repository, which provides a simple to use Vision-Language models library.
 Implementing Reinforcement Learning was made significantly easier by their work.

 Additionally, one of our main learning signals for RL was based on <a href="https://github.com/zhuang-li/FactualSceneGraph">**FACTUAL**</a>, a finetuned FLAN-T5 model that extracts scene graphs.